growthbook/growthbook-kotlin/README.md

      * The value of that attribute
      */
     val hashValue: String? = null,

+    //new properties v0.4.0
     /**
      * The unique key for the assigned variation
      */
-    val key: String? = null,
+    val key: String = "",
     /**
-     * The human-readable name of the assigned variation */ val name: String? = null,
+     * The human-readable name of the assigned variation */ var name: String? = null,
     /**
-     * The hash value used to assign a variation (float from 0 to 1) */ val bucket: Float? = null,
+     * The hash value used to assign a variation (float from 0 to 1) */ var bucket: Float? = null,
     /**
      * Used for holdout groups
      */
+    var passthrough: Boolean? = null,
+    /**
+     * If a hash was used to assign a variation
+     */
+    val hashUsed: Boolean? = null,
+    /**
+     * The id of the feature (if any) that the experiment came from */ val featureId: String? = null,
+    /**
-    val passthrough: Boolean? = null
+     * If sticky bucketing was used to assign a variation */ val stickyBucketUsed: Boolean? = null
 )
 ```
+## Attributes
+You can specify attributes about the current user and request.
+These are used for two things:

+1) Feature targeting (e.g. paid users get one value, free users get another)
+2) Assigning persistent variations in A/B tests (e.g. user id "123" always gets variation B)
+> Attributes can be any JSON data type - boolean, integer, float, string, list, or dict.

 ## Proguard (Android)

-If you're using ProGuard, you may need to add rules to your configuration file to make it compatible with Obfuscation & Shriniking tools.
+If you're using ProGuard, you may need to add rules to your configuration file to make it compatible with Obfuscation &
+Shriniking tools.
 These rules are guidelines only and some projects require more to work.
-You can modify those rules and adapt them to your project, but be aware that we do not support custom rules.
+You can modify those rules and
+adapt them to your project, but be aware that we do not support custom rules.

 ```
 # Core SDK